erikyangs/jobqueue/README.md

   * Works with https://www.facebook.com however!
 * Output
   * The ID is generated from 1 up.
 In a smarter implementation ID's should be handled by a database.
 When researching, I found that MySQL has an auto-increment feature, which could come into use.
+* UI
+  * HTML text is extremely long; introduce a button to toggle which results to show, and perhaps put the data in a more organized fashion such as a table.